-- · Pings of all hosts - check\ganglia parameters-Checks Ganglia parameters on five-minute and one-minute load averages.
-An alert is set for a value of 10 for both five-minute and one-minute load averages. - check\log-Checks for memlog failures on admin and RLCs.
+- · Pings of all hosts - check_ganglia parameters-Checks Ganglia parameters on five-minute and one-minute load averages.
+An alert is set for a value of 10 for both five-minute and one-minute load averages. - check log-Checks for memlog failures on the admin and leader nodes.

-On the admin node and RLCs, the following additional parameters are monitored:
+On the admin node and rack leaders, the following additional parameters are monitored: